gabeg805/Extensible-Login-Manager/README.md

 =====

 Here's a list of things I want to implement, but haven't had the time to do so yet:

-    - Config file(s) for '#define' variables, not sure if this is doable but worth a try

     - Start GLM over getty